 It is the Cumbria Choice policy that wherever possible customers wanting social housing should be able to choose the property for which they wish to be considered.
-However there will be some instances, in exceptional circumstances where the only way to resolve a person's housing situation is through the use of management discretion e.g. homeless households to whom there is a statutory duty to house; households at risk of violence.
-(See section 3.5: Management Discretion)
+There will be some instances, in exceptional circumstances where the only way to resolve a person's housing situation is through the use of management discretion e.g. homeless households to whom there is a statutory duty to house; households at risk of violence.
+(See section 3.3: Management Discretion).
+In certain circumstances choice may be limited.